 How Do We Create an Anti-Static Environment for ESD

 The best way to understand how to make an anti-static environment is to use an example.
 That is why we will use LED products now.
 They are sensitive to both voltage surge and static electricity, and these may affect their performance and reliability.

 The first thing you want is to ensure that the static charge won’t appear in the area where you are working on your device.
 That is why it is vital to choose conductive materials for floors, stocks, workbenches, and any other objects in the area.

-If you plan on using plastic and glass for machines and tools, please note that those are insulating materials.
+If you plan to use plastic and glass for machines and tools, please note that they are insulating materials.
 That means you can expect a static charge, and you need to dissipate it by using conductors.

 Additionally, you need to maintain an environment with low humidity.
 Humidification boosts static buildup, and that’s something you want to prevent.
 Using ionizers is also an excellent way of neutralizing electric charges.

 If you apply low electrical current (up to 1mA) to LED products and measure the forward voltage, you can determine if there is damage from electrostatic discharge.
 Imagine that the current you apply is 0.5mA.
 That means the forward voltage shouldn’t be bigger than 2V.
 However, this can vary depending on LED models.

 Once you created an anti-static environment, it is vital to maintain it.
 If you are working with sharp materials, putting them on the floor may cause scratches or holes.
 That can lead to discharges and cause damages to your application.

 Apart from keeping the floors scratch-free, you should clean them regularly.
 Dust can also cause problems, so make sure to keep everything in order.